 ESL courses are non-credit-bearing courses.
 All ESL courses are graded on a pass/fail basis.
-An average score of 75.00% and an adequate attendance record are required to pass an ESL class.
+An average score of 75.00% and maintaining visa compliance are required to pass an ESL class.

-Full-time students who pass all their ESL core courses (Levels 0300-0700) receive a certificate of level completion and advanced to the next level.
-Full-time 0800 students who pass 75% of the 0800-level courses and take the Program Exit Test receive a certificate of program completion.
-The program completion certificate serves as evidence of sufficient English proficiency for admission to VIU's academic programs.
+Full-time students who pass all their ESL core courses (Levels 0200-0700) receive a certificate of level completion and advance to the next level.
+Full-time 0800 students who pass 140 hours of the 0800-level courses including ESL 0806, and earn a score of 80 or higher on the exit test receive a certificate of program completion.
+For students who score lower than 80 on the exit test, it may be taken one additional time for a fee of \$30 (Exit Test Fee).
+The program completion certificate serves as evidence of sufficient English proficiency for admission to VIU's degree programs.

-Students who do not pass required courses (all core classes for 0300-0700; 75% of elective courses in 0800) in a given term have the option of retaking the placement test at the end of the term for advanced placement in a higher level.
+Students who do not pass required courses (all core classes for 0200-0700; 140 hours of elective courses in 0800) in a given term have the option of retaking the placement test at the end of the term for advanced placement in a higher level.
 Continuing students who wish to retake the placement test must take it before the start of the next term.
-Students retaking the placement exam incur an additional cost.
-Those who score at the next level of proficiency receive no certificate of level/program completion for levels that they are skipping but are allowed to advance to the next level or exit the program early.
-F-1 visa students intending to start an academic program upon completion of the ESL program must complete their coursework in Term II even if they attain a required score for the academic level in Term I. Therefore, this "early exit" is not possible for F-1 visa students who complete a level in Term I. Students on an F-1 visa should consult the DSO for more details.